kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## December 8 assignment

+Please complete the transcription begun in class (audio and timings are provided on the [Unit II Guide](as3-unit2.html)): Mendelssohn, Op.
+13, iii. or Haydn, Hob.
+XVI:35, iii.
+Follow the instructions for the Nomvember 19 assignment.

 ## December 3 assignment

 Please complete the transcription begun in class (audio and timings are provided on the [Unit II Guide](as3-unit2.html)): Mendelssohn, Op.
-13, iii.
+13, iii. or Haydn, Hob.
+XVI:35, iii.
 Follow the instructions for the Nomvember 19 assignment.

 ## December 1 prep